anwangari/Python_ETL/README.md

 # FX-Market-Forecasting
-In this project, I am developing a custom python ETL class to automate scraping of historic forex data from Alpha Vintage API, transform and load the data into a SQL database (SQLite).
+In this project, I am developed a custom python ETL class to automate scraping of historic forex data from Alpha Vintage API, transform, and load the data into a SQL database (SQLite).
-I will also make a prediction model to predict volatility, and make a simple web app to serve my model’s predictions

 ## Description
 ### 1. `config.py`